The Invaders (1912 film): Plot

 At the Sioux camp, Sky Star overhears their plan to massacre the settlers.
 Having fallen for the surveyor she met earlier, she rushes to warn the whites, but falls off her horse, preventing her from reaching them in time.

 The Sioux and Cheyenne then start their attack.
 First shooting an armed surveyor who is collecting water from a creek.
 The shot man returns to the surveying corps to warn them before dying.
 The surveyors start fighting back, and a battle ensues.

 Sky Star arrives at the surveyor's post an hour later, too late to warn them and injured from her fall.
 She heads to the army outpost and arrives at dawn.
 By this time the surveyors have been killed by the tribe.

 Upon hearing Sky Star's account, the fort's soldiers are round up and head for the tribe.
 The colonel's daughter takes care of an injured Sky Star.

 The Sioux signal to their Cheyenne allies and plan an ambush.
 The US military arrives on horseback and fall into the ambush, surrounded by Sioux and Cheyenne who attack them from higher ground.

 The tribes then attack the outpost now that the military's numbers have been reduced.
-The tribe sets fire to the fort's telegram pole, before a distress message can be sent out.
+The tribe sets fire to the fort's telegraph pole, before a distress message can be sent out.
 Lieut.
 White rides to the next fort seeking aid while the battle rages on.

 The colonel's daughter asks for help as Sky Star's health falters, and the colonel plans to stall until reinforcements arrive.
 Waving white flags, the colonel tells the Sioux chief that they are holding Sky Star hostage, and that they will kill her if they continue to attack.

 The chief asks to hear his daughter speak as proof that she is there.
-The colonel and his daughter go to retrieve Sky Star from her sick bed only to find hear dead.
+The colonel and his daughter go to retrieve Sky Star from her sick bed only to find her dead.
 The colonel then tells the chief that they do not have his daughter, and the fighting resumes.

 The colonel finds himself with one bullet remaining, and his daughter begs him to kill her.
 Just before he is about to shoot, Lieut.
 White returns with reinforcements.
 Lieut.
 White and the colonel's daughter reunite, and the battle is won by the US military.